jpoet/Magewell2TS/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-That will load the eac3 EDID and set the volume level to 100.
+That will load the eac3 EDID.

 ## Multi GPU systems